JonathanWThom/agen/README.md

 ## Roadmap

-* CLI will let you see proposed aliases and accept/decline them interactively.
-   OR, in "auto mode", commands will be added automatically (as in 1).
-Auto should be default?
-* CLI should have helpful output for `-h/--help`.
 * CLI will support any (or most common) shells, and will find history and rc file dynamically.
-* CLI will let you specific which history file to read form, and which file to output aliases to.
+* CLI will let you specific which history file to read from, and which file to output aliases to.
 * CLI will let you interactively modify proposed aliases.
 * CLI will let you "ignore" commands you don't want to alias, forever.
 * CLI will let you specify "meta" vs "full" commands.